MichaelTMiyoshi/UnitySceneSwitcher/README.md

 # UnitySceneSwitcher
 Unity project that shows how to switch from one scene to another with a button.
+(School project)

 Simple project to show the results of following the [tutorial](https://www.youtube.com/watch?v=FSt5xrFHaFU).